huntlabs/hunt-framework-articles/quick-create-serverside-project/quick-create-serverside-project.md

             user.password = form.password ;
             user.email = form.email ;

-            //Save model data to database
+            // Save model data to database
             repository.save (user);

-            //Because there is no error, you don`t need to set the error code.
+            // Because there is no error, you don`t need to set the error code.
 You can prompt the successful addition

             import std.format : format;
             resultMessage.message =Format!
 "User (% d) added successfully! "( user.id );
         }

-        //The returned result object is automatically serialized by jsonresponse to JSON and returned to the client return new JsonResponse(resultMessage);
+        // The returned result object is automatically serialized by JsonResponse to JSON and returned to the client return new JsonResponse(resultMessage);
     }
 }